q2ebanking/pytest-factory/README.md

 originally developed within Q2 to unit test complex microservices that make multiple asynchronous intranet and internet calls per request/response cycle.

+*NOTE*
+as with all software tools, this can be used to encourage both good and bad laziness. pytest-factory is NOT a substitute for human-written tests! it does not guarantee your code will work, it just guarantees it will not break in the ways that it tells you about. it is still the responsibility of a human developer to decide the happy path and validate the behavior that pytest-factory reports with real-world data.

 ## example
 given a tornado application app.py (see tests/app.py for a more complex example):